jerryzhao173985/reference_model/README.md

 Included in this repository are some support utilities used by the test runner:

-* `json2numpy` - converts from JSON format to numpy array or the reverse operation.
+* `tosa_json2numpy` - converts from JSON format to numpy array or the reverse operation.
-* `json2fbbin` - converts from JSON flatbuffer format to flatbuffer binary format or the reverse operation.
+* `tosa_json2fbbin` - converts from JSON flatbuffer format to flatbuffer binary format or the reverse operation.
 This is dependent on the FlatBuffers command `flatc` - see the section on the FlatBuffers compiler below.
 * `tosa_verif_result_check` - compares two results files.
-* `convert2conformance` - converts a unit test into a conformance suitable test.
+* `tosa_convert2conformance` - converts a unit test into a conformance suitable test.
+* `tosa_schemavalidation` - validates a test desc.json against the schema.

 Please see the respective `--help` of each utility for more information on using them standalone.